How to Use the Command Transmission-Edit (with Examples)

 Explanation:

-• --replace: This argument is used to indicate that the old passcode should be replaced with a new one.
+• --replace: This option indicates the substitution action, where an old passcode will be replaced with a new one within the announce URL.

 Example output: